-Conveyancing is complicated but put simply it refers to everything that needs to be checked, searched, signed, and certified to make you the new legal owner of a property.
-Our team specialises in conveyancing and are experienced, reliable, and backed up by a team of lawyers.
-That means you’re in good hands, no matter how complicated things get.
+Conveyancing can be complicated but put simply, it refers to everything that needs to be checked, searched, signed, and certified to make you the new legal owner of a property.
+This protects the new owner of a house from any unwanted surprises, such as tax bills, structural defects, or zoning issues.

-Our team can guide you through the terms of the contract and can give you written advice on all special conditions.
+Our team make sure everything is in order and can guide you through the terms of the contract, with written advice on all special conditions.
 It means no nasty surprises, like finding out you have to contribute towards the seller’s land tax.
 No one wants that!

 Searches are also checks with local councils and authorities that tell you all the details about the property.
 They provide information about the zoning of the building, body corporate or strata information, heritage listings, copies of the property plans and any major construction projects coming up (like a new highway being built nearby).
 Without searches, you won’t know whether you’re making a good investment or a terrible decision.